-Education Commission of the States researched high school feedback reports in all states to provide this comprehensive resource.
-Click on the questions below for 50-state comparisons showing how all states approach specific policies.
-Or, choose to view a specific state’s approach by going to the individual state profiles page.
+This resource provides a national comparison of high school feedback reports or systems across all 50 states and the District of Columbia.
+Click on the questions below for 50-State Comparisons showing how all states approach specific policies.
+Or, view a specific state’s approach by going to the individual state profiles page.

-- Does the state have a system to provide postsecondary feedback to high schools/districts?
+- Does the state maintain a system or report to provide postsecondary feedback to individual high schools?

 - Is data broken down by race and ethnicity?

-- Is data broken down by income indicators (Pell eligibility or free/reduced lunch)?
+- Is data broken down by income indicators?

 - All data points for all states